unisa-hpc/synergy-sc-ae/README.md

 As running the tests may take some time and some specific requirements, we provide our data to obtain the exact same results of the paper.

 This workflow does not run any application, but uses the data obtained during our experimental analysis.
-To use this workflow visit the `models-validation` and `energy-scaling` folders and follow the readme files.
+To use this workflow visit the `testing-dataset`, `models-validation` and `energy-scaling` folders and follow the readme files.

 ## Reproduce the results of the paper
 In order to reproduce the results without the pre-generated data, make sure that all the requirements are fulfilled.